pradoprojects/DataStructuresCourse/ds_array/README.md

 # General Instructions

 * *[arranjo](./arranjo/)* is the folder where the list (Lista.java), stack (Pilha.java) and queue (Fila.java) are located.
 * All the other ".java" files in this directory are solutions for the problems stated below.
+Each solution is specifically indicated by the links provided below.

 <section>
 <div align="justify">